Quabena/alx-low_level_programming/0x01-variables_if_else_while/README.md

 3-print_alphabets.c - Is a C file that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
 4-print_alphabet - Is a C program that prints all the letters of the alphabets except q and e 5-print_numbers.c - Is a C program that prints numbers from 0 - 9.
+6-print_numberz.c - Is a C program that prints numbers from 0 - 9 without using the char variable type